 Here’s the inside story on the most common games played, plus several tips to help you avoid becoming another contractor victim.

 The key to a great paint job isn’t necessarily in the painting but in the prep work.
 And this is the area where you’re going to either get “taken” or get a great job.
 If you own a two or three-story home, it’s difficult to climb up a ladder to make sure every inch has adequately been scrapped, sanded, patched, and primed.

 But taking the time and effort may pay off big dividends.
 Here are a few tips to make sure you’re getting your money’s worth out of your painter:

-- Verify that all priming and preparation has been done.
+- Verify that all priming and preparation have been done.
 Ask your painter to use a different colour of primer paint than the current or finish paint colour.
-For example, if your existing colour is white, ask him/her to use a light-gray primer.
+For example, if your existing colour is white, ask them to use a light-gray primer.

 - Get a detailed on-site estimate to avoid unpleasant surprises.
 You don’t need to go through three estimates for the same job.
 Just get two estimates if they’re in the same ballpark.
 But make sure they’re detailed, so you know what you’re paying for.

 - Don’t scrimp on paint.
 Get good quality paint, even if you can only afford a single coat.
 But don’t buy the top of the line either.
 Your best bet?
 Select a colour that’s one step down from the top-of-the-line premium paint.